Vennyhedgie/GW1-UI/README.md

-This is a Reffect content pack.
-In order to use this you'll have to download Reffect (and therefore, Nexus) first.
-Please follow their setup instructions here: https://github.com/Zerthox/gw2-reffect

 # Description

 A Guild Wars 1 stylized UI for Guild Wars 2.
 It's set up in a homogenized layout for all classes, but you may duplicate it and customize it to your liking.